A Travel Price Comparison for Canada Calgary vs. Vancouver for Attractions, Couples, Food, and Nightlife

 Which is Bigger, Calgary or Vancouver?

-Vancouver is bigger, and its population is about 80% larger than the population of Calgary.
-When comparing the population of Calgary vs. Vancouver, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Vancouver has a larger population, and is about 80% larger than the population of Calgary.
+When comparing the sizes of Calgary and Vancouver, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.